 During this project pupils will be introduced to a range of textile processes.
 Pupils will design and make a bag to promote the values of Reduce, Reuse and Recycle.
 The bag will be designed and made for a target market selected and researched by the pupil.
 Decorative techniques will allow pupils to add their own design element to the bag.

 Studio Skills at Key Stage 3 initially reflects on the core skills of Design & Technology seeing students spend time studying drawing methods, application of colour and type as well as various presentation techniques that are both hand drawn and computer based.
 Year 7 and 8 use Smarties packaging as a brief to help them design and create their own container for the multi-coloured sweets.
 Students complete a range of mixed ability tasks freehand, using selected drawing equipment and tools along with computer based software.
 Each project fulfils a booklet of work that supports a final, practical outcome.

 The key purpose of this course is to acquire a greater depth of CAD skills in a number of areas in relation to the CAD software available.

 At the present time the CAD software used is Adobe Photoshop, Techsoft 2D Design and Space Claim.
 Adobe Photoshop may be introduced as an extension task.
 Learning takes place through practical CAD tasks both on screen and tasks that produce a range of Laser cut projects.
 These projects include a design to go on to a mug which uses dye sublimation, a maze puzzle and a 3D on-screen project.
 This module will support the knowledge required at KS4 by introducing the students to the process of using the laser cutter and the 3D printer.
 The learning process is furthered by homework that helps to support the work in class and projects being completed.

-The project for Year 9 Graphics this year focuses on Rollercoasters.
+This project in Year 9 focuses on Rollercoasters.
 In particular we are focusing on the designing of the rollercoaster carriage.
 Students will complete research activities examining existing rollercoaster rides, create their own ride name having developed possible solutions and conclude the project by designing and making the carriage presenting a 3D final outcome.